CyberSkyline/ttyrec.js/README.md

 # Limitations
 - only handles buffer streams(non-encoded streams)
-- only works versions v0.10.x (for v0.11 pty.js needs to be patched first)

 # Todo
 - enhance the executables to mimic arguments from real ttyrec and ttyplay (almost, need peek + help)
-- make v0.11 and v0.8 compatible
 - handle special resizing escape codes for ttyrec
 - browserify this code (almost, only process.hrtime does not exist in browser)
 - help page